Ajayi shines as West Brom continue Championship domination | Goal.com

 The victory helped West Brom strengthen their position at the top of the Championship table with 25 points from 12 games.

-Ajayi will hope to maintain their solid defensive performance when the Baggies take on Barnsley in their next league game on October 22.
+Ajayi will hope to maintain his solid defensive performance when the Baggies take on Barnsley in their next league game on October 22.